Law Enforcement Team

 H&F’s LET works proactively with all emergency services to get H&F’s residents and visitors the support they need – when they need it.

-In an emergency, they can contact the police via H&F’s CCTV control room, who have a direct link to the police if they need assistance and vice versa.
-They are also in contact with the local Safer Neighbourhood Teams police wards and attend ward panels and residents meetings with them regularly.
+In an emergency, they can contact the police via H&F's CCTV control room, who have a direct link to the police if they need assistance and vice versa.
+They are also in contact with the local Safer Neighbourhood Teams police wards and attend residents meetings with them regularly.

 The LET and local police regularly conduct joint patrols and pool their resources together to work smarter, coordinate patrol times and ensure better coverage at all times.